 Neighbors are good for gossip, too.

 Speaking of neighbors…

 5. Don’t ignore your neighbors, unless they’re super private.
-While we’re at it, don’t expect super privacy in your own life.
-You may not think you have much in common with the Trump voter up the hill or the sweet couple across the street who believe Jesus is coming this summer, but you do: a power grid, weather, roads, trees, community dogs and so on.
+And probably don’t expect super privacy in your own life.
+You have an enormous amount in common with your neighbors: power grid, weather, roads, trees, community dogs, neighborhood friends.

-6. Do listen to your friends when they visit, because they’ll tell you how “peaceful it is out here” and they’re right.
-Even though you have mud to wipe off the floor and a non-flushing toilet and mice in the walls and plenty of life’s normal stresses, you start every day gazing at big sky and endless trees, spend weekends hiking and just bought a property with a creek running through it that’s full of salamanders.
-It’s a special kind of peaceful indeed.
+6. Do listen to your friends when they visit, because they’ll tell you how “beautiful and peaceful it is out here” and they’re right.
+Even though you have mud to wipe off the floor and a non-flushing toilet and mice in the walls, you start every day gazing at big sky and endless forest, spend weekends on mountaintops, and just bought a property with a creek running through it full of salamanders.
+It’s a special kind of beautiful and peaceful indeed.

 Considering a move to the country?
 Check out this post about moving for the right reasons.